PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-The terms MLS client, MLS member, MLS group, Leaf Node, GroupContext, KeyPackage, Signature Key, and RequiredCapabilities have the same meanings as in the MLS protocol [I-D.ietf-mls-protocol].
+The terms MLS client, MLS member, MLS group, Leaf Node, GroupContext, KeyPackage, Signature Key, and RequiredCapabilities have the same meanings as in the [MLS protocol]<https://www.rfc-editor.org/rfc/rfc9420.html>.

 # BH Notes